DeepakShanmugam-786d/Recyclable-and-Low-Fat-Products/README.md

-# 🛠️ Recyclable and Low Fat Products
+# 🛠️ Recyclable and Low Fat Products (LEETCODE PROBLEM)

 ## 📌 Problem Description
 We have a table called `Products` that holds information about different products.
 It looks like this: